ingo/ingo.github.io/_recipes/croque_monsieur_savory_bread_pudding.md

 ---
-title: Croque Monsieur Savory Bread Pudding
+author: Aida Mollenkamp
 category: Entrees
 description: A deconstructed Croque Monsieur with caramelized onions, fresh thyme, nutty cheese, and all sorts of toasty, crunchy bits.
 Perfect for lazy days and long brunches.
-image: 110a7009-3755-4384-981c-352381982987.jpg
+image: croque_monsieur_savory_bread_pudding.jpg
 size: 8 servings
+source: http://saltandwind.com
 time: 1 hour 30 minutes
-author: Aida Mollenkamp
-source: http://saltandwind.com
+title: Croque Monsieur Savory Bread Pudding
 ---
 This recipe is basically a giant deconstructed Croque Monsieur (aka ham, cheese, French Bread, and all things delicious).
 With caramelized onions, fresh thyme, nutty cheese, and all sorts of toasty, crunchy bits, it's make ahead and easy to put together, which makes it pretty much perfect for lazy days and long brunches.

 ### Ingredients